artem-zinnatullin/KEEP/proposals/stdlib/result.md

 additional metadata, like stack trace and message to aid in debugging.
 They are extremely valuable when this metadata is written to the log for developers to aid in troubleshooting, but all that metadata is useless if exception is to be consumed by some business-logic to make some business-decision based simple on the presence of exception.
-Use nullable types or domain-specific classes to represent failures that need specific handling.
+Use nullable types or domain-specific classes to represent errors that need specific handling.

-So, in case when `findUserByName` failure does not require local handling by the caller, then its failure should be represented by exception and its signature should look like this:
+So, in case when `findUserByName` error does not require local handling by the caller, then its error should be represented by exception and its signature should look like this:

 ```kotlin